erydberg/gokopen-docker/README.md

 The war-file in this project is always generated from the latest build of gokopen.

 To run
-If you don't have docker installed and running make the approprate steps Download the project with git (or some other way) to your host machine Navigate to the root folder of the project (where docker-compose.yml is stored)
+If you don't have docker and docker-compose installed and running make the approprate steps Download the project with git (or some other way) to your host machine Navigate to the root folder of the project (where docker-compose.yml is stored)
 Enter: "docker-compose up -d" in the command line